<< Click to Display Table of Contents >>

 Max clients - You can limit the number of clients simultaneously connected to the server.
 That lets you optimize the server load if there are too many clients.
 Zero means that the number of connections is not limited.

-Allowed IP addresses — This option is active in the server mode and lets you define one or more IP addresses allowed to connect to the server.
+Allowed IP addresses - This option is active in the server mode and lets you define one or more IP addresses allowed to connect to the server.
 Any connection attempts originating from other IP addresses will be rejected.
-This setting is very useful if you are transmitting data over the Internet, or if the server is connected to a big corporate network.
+This setting is very useful if you transmit data over the Internet or if the server is connected to a big corporate network.
 You can enter multiple allowed addresses, one address per line.
-If you leave the field empty, Tcp Com Bridge will accept connection attempts originating from any IP addresses.
+If you leave the field empty, Tcp Com Bridge will accept connection attempts originating from any IP address.

 Enable UPnP - the UPnP function enables auto-discovery of an internet gateway in your local network.
-If the program will find the gateway, it will send a command to redirect data for the configured IP port to the current computer.
+If the program finds the gateway, it will send a command to redirect data for the current computer's configured IP port.